Sunday marked the final day of RIAT 2019. It also marked the last of my run of 6 air show days in a 3 week period.

-As is often the case with the Sunday, it wasn’t as busy as the Saturday.
-This meant we were able to get closer to the front of crowd than we had on Saturday.
+As is often the case with the Sunday, it wasn’t as busy as Saturday.
+This meant we were able to get closer to the front of the crowd than we had on Saturday.

 We started by wandering around the showground and picking up some more “airshow tat”.
 My collection of flight patches seems to grow by the day.
 After having some breakfast and a quick cup of tea we made our way to our favoured spot.
-There was no sign of the worlds tallest man, or the man with the worlds tallest tripod.
-We did however have a group of people using step ladders right at the front of the crowd line.
+There was no sign of the worlds tallest man or the man with the worlds tallest tripod.
+We did, however, have a group of people using step ladders right at the front of the crowd line.

 The flying was similar to the day before, but a number of acts such as the Belgians and French had returned home for displays on their own turf so the lineup was juggled around a bit.
 It largely went on without any issues apart from the US F-16 managing to pull a move which caused his rear stabilizer to delaminate, leading to a suspension period whilst they safely returned the jet.

-There was a lot of talk before the show about there being an extra special flypast on the Sunday to make up for the lack of a NATO flypast or Reds with BA Flypast.
+There was a lot of talk before the show about there being an extra special flypast on Sunday to make up for the lack of a NATO flypast or Reds with BA Flypast.
 This flypast eventually became the A400M flying with The Blades display team.
 A most random join up which seemed to fall flat with a lot of the crowd.